Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 You don't have to have the conversations about those issues.

-Just have people over, build a sense of community locally.
+Build a sense of community locally.

-Because I I think where we're headed right now, where the country is right now, for ourselves, for our children, making sure that we are surrounded with people who think like us and that our children realize that our values are sound and we're not oddballs or we're not alone.
+Because I think where we're headed right now, where the country is right now, for ourselves, for our children, making sure that we are surrounded with people who think like us and that our children realize that our values are sound and we're not oddballs or we're not alone.

-The founders of this country pledged their lives, their fortune, and their sacred honor for the endeavor they were about to go into, uh something that had not been seen before, a a written declaration of independence, breaking away from their motherland.
+239 years ago, the founders of this country pledged their lives, their fortune, and their sacred honor for the endeavor they were about to go into.

 There had been revolutions before, none successfully.